-- Variety – you will be dealing with a wide range or properties and new ones will enter the market all the time.
-You will also be involved in a wide variety of property related activities, so the role will suit someone who likes variety in their day.
+- Variety – you’ll be dealing with a wide range of properties and new ones will enter the market all the time.
+You’ll also be involved in a wide variety of property-related activities, so the role will suit someone who likes variety in their day.

-- The social aspect; you will meet a host of different people and one of your main responsibilities will be to communicate between buyers and sellers, and tenants and landlords.
+- The social aspect; you’ll meet a host of different people and one of your main responsibilities will be to communicate between buyers and sellers, and tenants and landlords.

-- You won’t be stuck at a desk all day – you will have the opportunity to go out and about, meeting applicants, valuing houses and attending viewing appointments.
+- You won’t be stuck at a desk all day – you’ll have the opportunity to go out and about; meeting applicants, valuing houses, and attending viewing appointments.

-- You will be expected to remain calm under pressure.
-You are dealing with something that has a huge impact on people’s lives and if things don’t go to plan, people can get upset.
+- You’ll be expected to remain calm under pressure.
+You’re dealing with something that has a huge impact on people’s lives and if things don’t go to plan, people can get upset.

 - Striking a balance.
-You will need to be driven in order to meet sales targets and earn commission, but it’s important that you maintain your duty of care to customers and give them all the relevant facts about a property, even the less glamorous parts.
+You’ll need to be driven in order to meet sales targets and earn commission, but it’s also important that you maintain your duty of care to customers and give them all the relevant facts about a property, even the less glamorous parts.

-An Estate Agent’s salary is typically based heavily on commission, depending on the number of sales and lettings contracts you can deliver.
+An Estate Agent’s salary is typically based heavily on commission.
+So how much you earn will depend on the number of sales and lettings contracts you can deliver.
 Base salaries are therefore relatively low and start off with a typical starting salary of £14,000, potentially rising to £30,000, plus.

 Are there opportunities to progress?